 As outlined in the foregoing section, there is no prescribed method of compiling local lists of buildings.
-However, Historic England have produced some guidance and in-house research has revealed that a number of local authorities have produced their own lists.
+However, Historic England (HE) have produced some guidance and in-house research has revealed that a number of local authorities have produced their own lists.
 Having regard to the material available, the methodology being used takes into account the advice and practice available elsewhere.
 However, the approach being applied in Fylde is somewhat bespoke, influenced by local circumstances, as the project has emerged.
-The approach being undertaken, has been discussed with advisors from Historic England who are in support the method being used.
+The approach being undertaken, has been discussed with advisors from Historic England who are fully in support the method being used.
+Indeed HE are recommending to other Council's that they look closely at the Fylde approach when contemplating local listing as a model.